 - Optimal comfort and chewing function

 Dental implants are a long-term tooth replacement solution that look, feel and act like your natural teeth.
 They can replace multiple teeth without support from other teeth.
 A bridge would otherwise need to be cemented to neighboring teeth, which requires the removal of tooth structure.

 An implant-supported bridge will replace both your missing teeth and some of the roots.
 This provides excellent stability for chewing and helps keep your bone and face structure intact.
 Gums and bone will recede around a conventional bridge or removable partial denture over time.
 This can leave a visible defect in your smile and cause the face to appear sunken.

-Find out if dental implants are right for you with our free Virtual Check.
+Find out if you're a candidate for dental implants with our FREE Virtual Smile Evaluation.

 Dental implants are an excellent option, no matter your age.
 If you are healthy enough to get a tooth extracted, you can have an implant placed.
 In fact, dentists will sometimes place implants immediately after extraction.

 Some health conditions and medications, including tobacco use, can lower implant success rate.
 Your dentist will assess your suitability for dental implants at your consultation and take X-rays or a CBCT scan to make sure you have adequate bone levels.
 In cases of decreased bone height or bone thickness they may recommend bone grafting.

 If you’re considering replacing missing teeth or a partial denture with dental implants, request a free virtual consultation by completing the Virtual Smile Evaluation below.

 Altima Dental is proud to offer our patients a 0% interest payment plan so our patients can get the treatment they need, when they need it.
 Visit this page for more info on our 0% Payment Plan.